tanaynistala/geo-guide/_country-guides/SMR.md

 # License Plates

 San Marino's license plates feature the Sammarinese coat of arms (represented by a `∇` below). on the left side of the plate.
-Plates are white with blue text: <LicensePlate style="sm" code="∇" format="A1234" textColor="blue" />.
+Plates are white with blue text: <LicensePlate style="sm" code="∇" format="A1234" text="blue" />.

 ---